thhsie/web-log/src/Weblog.Api/README.md

 # Weblog.Api

-Weblog.Api is a minimal API built using .NET 8.
+Weblog.Api is an API built using .NET 8.
 It provides simple CRUD (Create, Read, Update, Delete) endpoints for managing blog posts.
 It is intended to be consumed by **[weblog-client](../weblog-client)**.

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 ### OR